Criminal Justice Leadership Certificate Admission Requirements

 The admission process reflects Franklin University’s efforts to clearly identify the performance standards that can help predict student success in graduate level study.
 The selection criterion for Franklin’s graduate programs, as determined by faculty, emphasizes academic ability, contributory work experience, and personal qualities and characteristics.

-Applicants who earned at least a 2.5 GPA on a 4.0 scale in their earned bachelor’s degree will automatically be granted conditional enrollment status.
-Applicants who earned lower than a 2.5 GPA on a 4.0 scale in their earned bachelor’s degree can petition for conditional enrollment status to the program chair by submitting an essay detailing other criteria that the applicant believes should be considered to demonstrate their ability to be successful in a graduate program.
+Applicants who earned at least a 2.25 GPA on a 4.0 scale in their earned bachelor’s degree will automatically be granted conditional enrollment status.
+Applicants who earned lower than a 2.25 GPA on a 4.0 scale in their earned bachelor’s degree can petition for conditional enrollment status to the program chair by submitting an essay and résumé detailing other criteria that the applicant believes should be considered to demonstrate their ability to be successful in a graduate program.
 This petition could include details on the applicant’s work experience, work ethic, level of professionalism, personality characteristics, level of difficulty of program of study previously completed, etc.

 Program Prerequisites